rayheil/dotfiles/README.md

 git clone --bare https://github.com/raymondheil/dotfiles.git $HOME/.cfg
 ```

-If you use `config status` now iy will show you every file in your home directory, which isn't that great.
+If you use `config status` now it will show you every file in your home directory, which isn't that great.
 Turn it off with this setting.

 ```
 config config status.showUntrackedFiles no